Cosplay Fetish

 - 03Pornhub Insights — search-term popularity (search-interest proxy)search-interest proxy for 'cosplay' as a consistently popular category

-- 04Cosplay — Wikipediaterm 'cosplay' coined June 1983 by Nobuyuki Takahashi in My Anime (kosu + pure); costumed fan masquerade at the 1939 1st Worldcon (Ackerman and Morojo); 1990s hobby growth, Akihabara cosplay cafés, 2003 World Cosplay Summit; animegao kigurumi; ~75% of Comiket cosplayers female (2014)
+- 04Cosplay — Wikipediaterm 'cosplay' coined June 1983 by Nobuyuki Takahashi in My Anime (kosu + pure); costumed fan masquerade at the 1939 1st Worldcon (Ackerman and Morojo); 1990s hobby growth, Akihabara cosplay cafes, 2003 World Cosplay Summit; animegao kigurumi; women make up roughly three-quarters of Comiket cosplayers (2014)

 - 05Studies in the Psychology of Sex — WikipediaHavelock Ellis discussed clothing and dressing-up among objects of erotic interest, the older tradition the erotic facet of cosplay recombines